-Daniel Kawczynski is and a member of the Foreign Affairs Select Committee, and is MP for Shrewsbury and Atcham
+Daniel Kawczynski is a member of the Foreign Affairs Select Committee, and is MP for Shrewsbury and Atcham

 In 2003, before becoming an MP, I was invited to a dinner with Iain Duncan Smith, then our leader, and the leader of the Law and Justice Party, Jarosław Kaczynski – Poland’s undisputed strongman today.
 Hardly an enthusiast for ever-closer union, Kaczynski came with a bold and attractive plan.
 He suggested creating a new grouping of non-federalist conservative parties in Europe, a power block to contain Brussels encroachment on the sovereignty of our nations.